 It follows, therefore, that both musculoskeletal and biomechanical needs have to be met before a return to play can safely be considered.

 Sadly, anecdotal evidence leads us to believe that this is not always the case.
 In the latter stages of healing, factual or objective-based clinical methods are more likely to be overlooked in favour of subjective reporting.

 This is an obvious concern.
-Those regularly involved with sportspeople will know that attempts to return to competition before their injuries have fully healed, and that these scenarios are more commonplace than you would think.
+Those regularly involved with sportspeople will know that numerous players will attempt to return to competition before their injuries have fully healed, and that these scenarios are more commonplace than you would think.

-Often such decisions are taken in conjunction with coaches and managers based on a subjective feeling of improvement by the athletes or players in question.
+Often such decisions are poorly taken; and made in conjunction with coaches and managers based on a subjective feeling of improvement by the athletes or players in question.

-This happens particularly at elite level where footballers are known to return to play based on how they feel as opposed to the clinical picture, despite more emphasis being placed today on the diagnostic process of injury management than ever before.
+Despite more emphasis being placed today on the diagnostic process of injury management than ever before, this happens regularly at elite level where footballers are allowed to return to play based on how they feel as opposed to the clinical picture,

-Whether we try to bring people back too quickly from injuries when clearly a combination of clinical examination and diagnostic imaging shows that tissue maturation has yet to fully take place is one potential reason for the increase in hamstring injuries identified by Ekstrand et al, (2016).
+So whether we are trying to bring people back too quickly from injuries when clearly a combination of clinical examination and diagnostic imaging shows that tissue maturation has yet to fully take place is one potential reason for the increase in hamstring injuries identified by Ekstrand et al, (2016).

-On that basis, it’s certainly not unreasonable to suggest that hamstring injuries are likely to increase even more unless this problem is addressed.
+On that basis alone, it’s certainly not unreasonable to suggest that hamstring injuries are likely to increase even more unless this problem is addressed.